etalab-ia/albert-api/docs/config.md

 # Configuration

-The Albert API requires configuring a configuration file.
-This defines models, dependencies, and settings parameters.
+OpenGateLLM requires a configuration file which defines models, dependencies and settings parameters.

 By default, the configuration file must be `./config.yml` file.